-• Methods of Instruction/Course Format/Delivery:
+Methods of Instruction/Course Format/Delivery:

 Students in traditional, hybrid and Internet classes will have access to courses via Canvas.
-Students in the traditional class will meet regularly for lectures.
+Students in the traditional class will meet regularly for lecture.
 Students in the Internet class will be required to take quizzes and exams at an approved testing facility or, they may also be administered by the instructor.
 Students in hybrid classes will have both in class and online assignments.
-Hybrid classes are required to read assigned material, take quizzes and exams as assigned by the instructor, and complete assigned homework prior to meeting for the face to face labs.
 Resources for this course, provided through Canvas, include the following Sections in Canvas....

-- Modules: Chapter study materials, self-assessment exercises, quizzes and exams - Announcements and Recent Activities List: Instructor Announcements - Inbox: Email (to communicate with instructor and classmates inside Canvas) - Grades: Student grades
+- Modules: Chapter study materials, self-assessment exercises, quizzes and exams - · Announcements and Recent Activities List: Instructor Announcements - Inbox: Email (to communicate with instructor and classmates inside Canvas) - Grades: Student grades